villagehiker/templer/examples/casestudy/readme.md

 * `photospath = path_to(photos)`
 * `writingpath = path_to(research-writing)`

 The text to the left of the equal sign is a variable name.

-Using a path variable creates a correct href path from the source page to the destination page.
-For example, the variable `<a href="<!-- tmpl_var name='travelpath' -->/">Travel</a>` creates a correctly rendered link from:
+Using a path variable as part of an HTML link creates a correct href path from the source page to the destination page.
+For example, this href link uses the `travelpath` variable for the travel folder: `<a href="<!-- tmpl_var name='travelpath' -->/">Travel</a>`.
+Templer renders the link correctly for:

 * the root folder: `<a href="travel/">Travel</a>`
 * a subfolder of the root folder: `<a href="../travel/">Travel</a>`
-* a subfolder within a subfolder: : `<a href="../../travel/">Travel</a>`
+* a subfolder within another subfolder: : `<a href="../../travel/">Travel</a>`

-This makes trivial the creation of menus within a template as the paths alway render correctly, regardless of the folder depth within the website.
+This makes trivial the creation of menus within a template layout as the paths alway render correctly, regardless of the folder depth within the website.
 The same applies to links between internal content pages.

 ## Template Layout File

 The Village Hiker site uses one page template.
 It works for both index.html pages and website content pages.
-The template uses both global and page-specific variables to make each page unique unique. blah blah blah..
+The template uses both global and page-specific variables to make each page unique. blah blah blah..

 ## Include Files